 History of Cioppino

-My secret ingredient is a brief sprinkle of Southeast Asian fish sauce (one of my favorite brands can be found here).
+My secret ingredient is a brief sprinkle of fish sauce.
 It’s actually not that far fetched as Asian fish sauce is salted and fermented anchovies.
 And, as you may know, anchovies are kind of a big deal in Italian cooking.
 In fact, if you are lucky enough to have any Italian markets near you, you will be able to find bottles of anchovy juice.
 So if you prefer you can use that, or just smash up a single anchovy and add it to the sauce.
 Either way, you adding a dose of flavorful umami that enhances and deepens every single flavor in the dish.
 I recommend you give it a try it in this dish as well as your other Italian dishes.

 Shellfish: Rich in Nutrients and in Flavor